renamedquery/youtube-dl-server/README.md

 - Docker images (planning on supporting Raspis).
 - The ability to administrate the program via Systemctl.
 - Support for downloading videos with captions (currently having issues with this, help would be appreciated).
+- Support for (pleasant) mobile device viewing (currently the only mobile devices that this app works on are tablets).

 #### How do I set this up?